 The HLGE group will require funds to repay its outstanding debt owed to us.
-On January 31, 2011, we announced the extension for another one year of the \$\$93,000,000 loan originally granted to HLGE by our wholly-owned subsidiary, Venture Lewis Limited ("Venture Lewis") in February 2009 to refinance the outstanding zero coupon unsecured non-convertible bonds previously issued by HLGE and which matured on July 3, 2009 (the "Bonds").
-Venture Lewis held a majority of the Bonds.
+On January 19, 2012, we announced the extension of an S\$83 million loan to HLGE for another one year from July 2012 to July 2013 on substantially similar terms as the previous loan agreement, except that the interest payable has been reduced from 2.52% per annum to 2.08% per annum.
+The original amount of the loan was \$\$93 million which was granted to HLGE by our wholly-owned subsidiary, Venture Lewis Limited ("Venture Lewis") in February 2009 to refinance the outstanding zero coupon unsecured non-convertible bonds previously issued by HLGE and which matured on July 3, 2009.
+Venture Lewis held a majority of the bonds.
+Pursuant to the terms of the original loan agreement entered into in February 2009, on the maturity date of the bonds, HLGE will redeem fully the bonds held by all minority bondholders and pay to Venture Lewis a portion of the principal and gross redemption yield.
+The remaining amount due to Venture Lewis on the maturity date would be refinanced through an unsecured loan arrangement with a one-year term, renewable by mutual agreement on an annual basis.
+An option for HLGE to undertake a partial redemption of the Bonds on a pro-rata basis prior to the maturity date was included in the original loan agreement.
+On February 19, 2009, HLGE announced an early partial redemption on a pro-rata basis of up to \$\$9.0 million in principal amount of the outstanding bonds and on March 23, 2009, HLGE effected payment to all bondholders.
 Under the original loan agreement, the loan was due to be repaid in July 2010 but was extended for one year to July 2011 pursuant to a loan agreement entered into on February 3, 2010.
-Under the new loan agreement entered into on January 31, 2011, the loan has now been extended for another year from July 2011 and is due for repayment in July 2012.
-Pursuant to the terms of the original loan agreement entered into in February 2009, on the maturity date of the Bonds, HLGE will redeem fully the Bonds held by all minority Bondholders and pay to Venture Lewis a portion of the principal and gross redemption yield.
-The remaining amount due to Venture Lewis on maturity date would be refinanced through an unsecured loan arrangement with a one-year term, renewable by mutual agreement on an annual basis.
-An option for HLGE to undertake a partial redemption of the Bonds on a pro-rata basis prior to the maturity date was included in the original loan agreement.
-On February 19, 2009, HLGE announced an early partial redemption on a pro-rata basis of up to \$\$9.0 million in principal amount of the outstanding bonds and on March 23, 2009, HLGE effected payment to all Bondholders.
-The terms of the new loan agreement are substantially similar to the previous loan agreement except that the interest payable has been reduced from 3,42% per annum to 2,52% per annum.
+A loan agreement was entered into on January 31, 2011 extending the loan for another year from July 2011 to July 2012.
 On February 16, 2011, HLGE effected a partial prepayment of S\$10 million towards the loan to us reducing the principal amount of the loan from S\$93 million to S\$83 million.
 There is no assurance that the HLGE group would be able to generate sufficient internal funds to redeem the outstanding debt owing to us either through disposals of their non-core and non-performing assets or potential merger and acquisition opportunities to grow its earnings base.
-Failure to obtain sufficient funds to repay outstanding debt will adversely affect the HLGE group's business, financial performance and financial position and the HLGE group's ability to repay its outstanding debts owing to us could have an adverse effect on our financial condition and results of operations.
+Failure to obtain sufficient funds to repay outstanding debt will adversely affect the HLGE group's business, financial performance and financial position and the HLGE group's ability to repay its outstanding debts owing to us could have a material adverse effect on the value of our investment in the HLGE group.